 Death with Dignity National Center is committed to the idea that end-of-life decisions should be made by the patient in consultation with their physician and family..

-The physician aid in dying statutes enacted in California, Colorado, Oregon, Vermont, and Washington provide residents with an additional end-of-life option.
+The physician aid in dying statutes enacted in California, Colorado, District of Columbia, Oregon, Vermont, and Washington provide residents with an additional end-of-life option.
 Learn more about how to use these physician-assisted dying laws →

 Whether your state has an aid in dying statute or not, you have r end-of-life care options.
 Planning for your end of life in advance is essential to ensure your wishes are honored.
 Regardless of where you live, your state has several recognized legal documents you can and should complete: